 I would add if there were gaps between roles, then add the reason why (i.e. Maternity leave, extended holiday, career change, etc.)

 Avoiding common mistakes in resume writing is important to making your resume stand out.
 Our recruiters outline the importance that you should not rush through your resume.
-Following some of these tips may help you get noticed even by our recruiters hopefully landing your dream job and help your resume stand out.
+Following these suggestions can increase your chances of attracting attention, potentially securing your desired position and making your resume more distinctive.